durasj/sk-cz-payment-codes/README.md

 To make it easier to create the reference message and prevent some common mistakes, you can use my bookmarklet or online generator.
 You can also check out the [Background](#background) for more information.

 Do you see any mistakes or did you have any problems using the generated text?
-Let me know by opening an [Issue](https://github.com/durasj/sk-cz-banking-symbols-generator/issues) or [sending me an email](mailto:jakub@duras.me).
+Let me know by opening an [Issue](https://github.com/durasj/sk-cz-banking-symbols-generator/issues) or [send me an email](mailto:jakub@duras.me).

 ## Bookmarklet